by Texas Homesteader ~

 Easier Gardening With Prolific Plants

 I love my veggie garden.
-It’s just something in my bones – I have to grow a garden.
+It’s just something deep down in my bones – I have to grow a garden.

 But I’m also a fan of the mantra ‘Work smarter, not harder’.
 So I’m always on the lookout for the lazy-gardener ways to provide food for us with very little (and sometimes NO) input from me.